MKleinSB/microbit-robot/README.md

 ### Hardware requirements

-The firmware is designed for popular rover robots found in the micro:bit ecosystem (and more can be added):
+The firmware is designed for popular rover robots
+(and more can be added):

 -   2 motors that can be forward, backward, left, right turns.
 Precise detection of distance is **not** needed.